onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>reduction</tt> : string (default is mean)</dt>
-<dd>Type of reduction to apply to loss: none, sum, mean(default). 'none': the output is the loss for each sample in the batch.'sum': the output will be summed. 'mean': the sum of the output will be divided by the batch_size.</dd>
+<dd>Type of reduction to apply to loss: none, sum, mean(default). 'none': the output is the loss for each sample.'sum': the output will be summed. 'mean': the sum of the output will be divided by the sum of applied weights.</dd>
 </dl>

 #### Inputs (2 - 3)